Horst Wessel: Erna Jänicke

-In September 1929 Wessel met Erna Jaenichen|Erna Jänicke, a 23-year-old ex-prostitute, in a tavern not far from Alexanderplatz.
-Some sources claim Wessel earned money as Jänicke's procurer.
-On 1 November, she moved into his room on the third floor of 62 Große Frankfurter Straße (today Karl-Marx-Allee), which he sublet from 29-year-old Elisabeth Salm, whose late husband had been an active Communist Red Front Fighter, although she described herself as apolitical.
-After a few months, there was a dispute between Salm and Wessel over unpaid rent in which Salm claimed that Wessel threatened her.
-The landlady – who may have feared that she could lose them if Jänicke, who she assumed was a working prostitute, was found to be living there – wanted Jänicke to leave but the latter refused to, so on the evening of 14 January 1930 Salm appealed to Communist friends of her late husband for help.
+In September 1929, Wessel met Erna Jaenichen|Erna Jänicke, a 23-year-old ex-prostitute, in a tavern not far from Alexanderplatz.
+Later sources claim Wessel earned money as Jänicke's procurer, however this has never been substantiated.
+On 1 November, she moved into his room on the third floor of 62 Große Frankfurter Straße, today Karl-Marx-Allee, which Wessel sublet from 29-year-old Elisabeth Salm, whose late husband had been an active Communist Red Front Fighter, although she described herself as apolitical.

+After a few months, there was a dispute between Salm and Wessel over unpaid rent in which Salm claimed that Wessel had threatened her.
+The landlady may have feared that she could lose her legal rights to the apartment, which she rented and did not own, if Jänicke, who she assumed was a working prostitute, was found to be living there.
+She had already been in danger of losing her legal claim when she moved out of Berlin to live, and then had to move back because she found out that living in Berlin was a legal requirement.

-At first the Communists were not interested in helping Salm, as she was not well-liked by them because she had given her husband a church funeral instead of allowing the KPD to give him the standard burial rite used for members of the Red Front Fighters' League, but when they realized that Horst Wessel was involved in the dispute they agreed to beat him up and get him out of Salm's flat by force.
-Knowing they needed a tough guy, they sent word to a nearby tavern that they needed Albrecht "Ali" Höhler, an armed pimp, perjurer and petty criminal.
-Höhler, a heavily tattooed cabinetmaker who had just recently been released from prison, was a Communist and a member of the Red Front Fighters' League.
+The landlady asked Jänicke to leave but she refused.
+Salm stated that after having a “quiet word” with Wessel, she agreed to have the couple move out by 1 February, but then changed her mind and wanted the two tenants out immediately.
+A few hours later on the evening of 14 January 1930, Salm appealed to Communist friends of her late husband for help.
+At first, the Communists were not interested in helping Salm, as she was not well-liked by them because she had given her husband a church funeral instead of allowing the KPD to give him the standard burial rite used for members of the Red Front Fighters' League.

+When they realized that Horst Wessel was involved in the dispute, they agreed to beat him up and get him out of Salm's flat by force.
+Knowing they needed muscle, they sent word to a nearby tavern for Albrecht "Ali" Höhler, an armed pimp, perjurer and petty criminal.
+Höhler, a heavily tattooed cabinetmaker who had recently been released from prison, was a Communist and a member of the Red Front Fighters' League.